 What internet options are available for Westerville businesses?

 Westerville has solid carrier coverage from Spectrum Business and AT&T along the main commercial corridors (State Street, Cleveland Avenue, Polaris Parkway adjacent areas).
 Dedicated fiber is available in most business districts.
-For businesses in older office parks or light industrial areas, carrier options may be more limited — we conduct a carrier availability analysis for every location before making recommendations.
+For businesses in older office parks or light industrial areas, carrier options may be more limited — we run a carrier availability analysis for every location before making recommendations.

 How do you serve small professional services firms in Westerville?